 Federal Work-Study (FWS).
-FWS is a federally funded employment program.
-Awards are based on financial need.
-Both undergraduate and postbaccalaureate students are eligible to participate.
-Students receiving FWS awards are placed in jobs on-campus and with selected off-campus agencies, including community service programs such as America READS.
+FWS is a federally funded, campus-based employment program.
+Both undergraduate and graduate students are eligible to participate.
+At California State University, Fresno, students receiving FWS awards are placed in jobs on campus and with selected off-campus agencies.
+FWS recipients may work up to 20 hours per week on a job.